craigjefferies/compass/README.md

 ---

-## Using Compass

-1. **Define Achievement Standards**: Customize [Assessment-Specific Instructions] for the target standard.
-2. **Apply Interaction Guidelines**: Use guidelines to include practical examples and effective feedback.
-3. **Adapt to User Role**: Adjust tone and response style based on whether interacting with a student or teacher.

----

-## Example Applications

-Compass can assist in subjects and assessments across the curriculum, providing a supportive framework for understanding and skill development.
-Teachers can also leverage Compass to ensure objective, standards-based feedback.

----

 ## Contributions and Feedback

 Compass is an open-source project.
 Contributions, suggestions, and adaptations for additional standards and subjects are welcome.